Section four: study abroad

 It is often the case that the student has to make changes to the original SA1 Learning Agreement after they have departed for their study abroad period.
 The adviser must approve any module changes for these students before the changes are confirmed.

 If a student fails a module during their study abroad period, the adviser will need to liaise with the relevant colleagues within the Faculty and advise the Student Programmes Team about what credit should be awarded, and any remedial measures required.

 4.2.2 Approving modules for incoming study abroad students

 As part of the admissions process, incoming study abroad students are required to select the modules that they would like to study during their semester or year at the University of Stirling.
-Most undergraduate modules are available to incoming study abroad team, in consultation with Academic Schools puts together a comprehensive module listing for this purpose.
-During the admissions process, the incoming study abroad team will send the student’s application to the adviser for the relevant subject area.
+Most undergraduate modules are available to incoming study abroad students and applicants have access to a filtered module catalogue during their application process.
+During the admissions process, the admissions team will send the student’s application to the adviser for the relevant subject area.
 The adviser will either approve the module choices, or reject the student’s module choices and offer alternatives where available.

 4.2.3 Academic advising for incoming study abroad students

 Once the incoming study abroad students have arrived on campus and completed their enrolment, the adviser will continue to act as an academic advisor for these students throughout their study period at Stirling.